neontribe/code-reading-club/lola-club/agenda-s4.md

 #### Discuss the results (10 mins)
 1. What patterns are visible from the colors and links only?
 1. What parts of the code warrant more attention based on the colors?
+1. What strategy did you use to identify the different types of element?

 ### Content